rodrigoaoliva/rodrigo-portfolio/README.md

 Huma Kabacki's portfolio: https://unsplash.com/@humakabakci

-2. My first project was originally created by Horiseon Social Solution Services, Inc and has been improved and optimized by Rodrigo Oliva (https://github.com/rodrigoaoliva).
+2. My first project was originally created by Horiseon Social Solution Services, Inc and has been improved and optimized by me (https://github.com/rodrigoaoliva).